-3.2.7 Salt.
-Salt shall be noniodized, white, refined, sodium chloride, with or without anticaking agents and shall comply with the purity standards for sodium chloride of the Food Chemicals Codex.
+3.2.3 Salt.
+Salt shall be non-iodized, white, refined sodium chloride, with or without anticaking agents, and shall comply with purity standards for sodium chloride of the Food Chemicals Codex.

-3.2.8 Water.
-Water used for formulation, ice making, and washing shall conform to the National Interim Primary Drinking Water Regulations
+3.2.4 Water.
+Water used for formulation, blanching, and washing shall conform to the National Primary Drinking Water Regulations.

 3.3 Preparation and processing.
-Processing shall be on a continuous basis.